maxmiaggi/city-traffic-control/level1/README.txt

 This folder contains different versions of Verilog codes for single-node model.
+All dates are in DD-MM-YYYY format.

 Version and Date		Description
 ----------------		-----------